fighting against forced labour and child labour

 In this report, we present a detailed account of our policies, due diligence processes, risk assessments, and remediation measures related to forced labour and child labour.
 We also provide information on our business structure, activities, and supply chains, as well as the sectors and industries in which we operate.

 We believe that transparency and accountability are crucial in our efforts to combat forced labour and child labour.
 Therefore, we are pleased to share this report with our employees and the public.
-It is important to note that Lopes Limited is not subject to reporting obligations from any other jurisdictions.
+Lopes Limited is not subject to reporting obligations from any other jurisdictions.
 We hope that this report will provide insights into our ongoing efforts to ensure ethical and responsible business practices.

 2.0 Our Structure and Activities

 Lopes Limited is a corporation headquartered in Coniston, Ontario, Canada.
 Founded in 1976 we provide industrial fabrication, construction, and installation services to industries such as mining, agriculture, energy, chemical, and oil.
-Strategically located next to the Trans-Canada Highway and with a spur connecting to a main rail line, we can efficiently build, store, and ship all the products we fabricate.
+Strategically located next to the Trans-Canada Highway and with a spur connecting to a main rail line, we are able to efficiently build, store, and ship all the products we fabricate.

-Lopes operates in various industrial sectors such as mining, manufacturing, construction, mechanical contracting, and sheet metal.
-Our operations are not limited to just Canada.
-We also import goods produced outside Canada.
+Lopes Limited operates in various industrial sectors such as mining, manufacturing, construction, mechanical contracting, and sheet metal.
+Our operations are not limited to Canada as we also import goods produced outside Canada.

 3.0 Our Supply Chain

-The Lopes Limited supply chain consists of suppliers that provide raw materials and equipment to Lopes Limited.
+The Lopes Limited supply chain consists of suppliers that provide raw materials, goods, and equipment to Lopes Limited.
 We focus on working with suppliers who:

 Share our commitment to the highest standards of business conduct

-Uphold our core values of safety, quality, service, and community
+Uphold our core values of Safety, Quality, Service, People, and Community

 4.0 Policies and Processes in Relation to Forced Labour and Child Labour